 Erin C. Dupuis Ph.D., joined the Psychology faculty at Loyola University New Orleans in August 2008.
 Dr. Dupuis believes that students should be engaged and actively involved in their learning.
 Her courses (listed below) often involve an engagement assignment, such as service learning.
 Her students have volunteered for organizations such as the Hope Lodge, Hagar's House, Anna's Art for Kids, Animal Rescue League, Habitat for Humanity, and the St. Bernard Rebuild Project.
 In 2012, she received the University Senate Award for Community Service.
 In 2012, she received the Loyola University Senate Community Service Award and in 2010, she received the Humanities and Natural Sciences Excellence in Community Service Award.

-Dr. Dupuis has presented and published research in the areas of paranormal and religious beliefs, illusory judgments of control and prediction, attributions of responsibility for acquaintance rape, perceived social support in massive online gaming, and other social attitudes.
+Dr. Dupuis has presented and published research in the areas of religious beliefs, illusory judgments of control and prediction, attributions of responsibility for acquaintance rape, perceived social support in massive online gaming, and other social attitudes.
 She has a chapter in the text Intimate Partner Violence and has published articles including, "The Relation of Social Support to Depression in Massively Multiplayer Online Role-Playing Games", "In the Eye of the Beholder: Do Behavior, Reputation, and Individual Differences Affect Victim and Perpetrator Responsibility for Acquaintance Rape?" (cited in the Rape Investigation Handbook, 2011) and "The Effect of Paranormal Involvement on Game Strategy".
 She frequently presents research at conferences for the American Psychological Society, Society for Personality and Social Psychology, and the Southeastern Psychological Association.

 Dr. Dupuis is also the Director of the Ozanam Inn computer literacy lab.